luispedro/luispedro_org/content/simplecms/index.rst

 Upcoming Travels
 ================

+On April 16, I will be in New York City for the `PAPS Forum
+<http://papsonline.org/>`__.
+The previous day, I might spend in the Washington
+DC area.

 In July 20-25, I will be in Lisbon for the `Lisbon Machine Learning School
 <http://lxmls.it.pt/Home.html>`_, where I will be giving a lab tutorial on
 Python and machine learning.

+`Email me <mailto:luis@luispedro.org>`__ if you want to set up meetings at any of these opportunities.

 Teaching
 ========